No, the word didn't pose as the perfect adjective to capture my present feelings at the moment.

 Those words didn't cut it either.
 It was no surprise I couldn't successfully sought out the perfect word to relay my feelings.
 To express my emotions.
 They were indescribable.
 That feeling you get when you've worked so hard for success to come your way and at the end of it all, it comes knocking on your door on request.
 I couldn't explain it all.

 I screwed my eyes tight, arms folded, resting on the window as a bright smile attacked my lips.
-My dark brown afro-textured mane restlessly sweeping back and forth behind me as the car sped up.
+My dark brown hair restlessly sweeping back and forth behind me, brutally assaulting my face as the car sped up.
 The sun rays slapping me hard in the face but still, I basked in it-never pulling my head out.

 It felt so much like a dream, one I didn't at all wanted to wake up from.
 I couldn't believe this was happening.
 I could still reckon the moment the much awaited letter froze on the computer screen.
 The exact words typed, the entire content...including the fonts used.
 Everything.